 Day 11: Spot a Spout

-Maui is home to far more than glamourous resorts and palmy coves: Its waters are a refuge for the impressive Humpback whale November through May, when the giant creatures migrate from Alaska to Hawaii to birth, calve, and play.
+Maui is home to far more than glamorous resorts and palmy coves: Its waters are a refuge for the impressive Humpback whale November through May, when the giant creatures migrate from Alaska to Hawaii to birth, calve, and play.
 Observe their magnificence aboard the Ali’i Nui—a 65-foot catamaran operated by a gracious, well-informed staff, who will provide you with facts about Maui’s most cherished marine mammal.

-Back on land, satisfy your sweet tooth at Ululani’s Hawaiian Shave Ice in Lahaina.
+Satisfy your sweet tooth at Ululani’s Hawaiian Shave Ice in Lahaina.
 Here, the treasured island treat gets a fresh spin with flavors that range from lychee to peach.
 Then, make your way to Whalers Village on Ka’anapali Beach, where you can grab last-minute souvenirs for your loved ones back home (stroll into Blue Ginger for something special).
 Kick back on the sand at dusk, when sunset commences with a ceremony at Pu’u Keka’a (aka Black Rock).

 One might not associate Maui with rock and roll—after all, this is ukulele territory—but Mick Fleetwood of Fleetwood Mac altered the landscape when he opened Fleetwood’s on Front St. The lanai alone is worth the trip into downtown Lahaina, where live bagpipers regale the well-heeled crowd, and mixologists stir up a storm.
 (Try their Maui Nui with fresh pineapple, Tahitian vanilla, ginger beer, and mint.)